Vortex bladeless wind turbines

 Another very cool feature of this machine is its ability to change its rigidity to adapt it to the characteristics of the wind.
 Different environmental conditions will request a different setup from the vortex in terms of mass distribution and rigidity.
 According to the website of the developer the machine will be able to automatically “tune itself” in order to maximize the oscillations.

-3 thoughts on “Vortex bladeless wind turbines
+3 responses to “Vortex bladeless wind turbines”

-1. Very low swept area.
+Very low swept area.
 Swept area is usually necessary.
 More area gives more power potentential.
 Take a look at test of all types if turbines, you will find the most cost effective ones are as large as you can make , and conventional horizontal axis designs.

-2. I find this article most interesting.
+I find this article most interesting.

 Question how close can the columns be to each other and still be efficient?